Aliki-Ntouzgou/SEiP-Assignments/README.md

 ## Source Code Analyzer

-For more information about building and running the gradeshistogram project visit the <a href="./SourceCodeAnalyzer/README.md"><b>gradeshistogram documentation</b></a>.
+For more information about building and running the SourceCodeAnalyzer project visit the <a href="./SourceCodeAnalyzer/README.md"><b>SourceCodeAnalyzer documentation</b></a>.

 ## How to ...
  1. Setup Maven in Windows - <a href="https://mkyong.com/maven/how-to-install-maven-in-windows/">tutorial</a>